AgentSchmisch/AgentSchmisch/README.md

 :wave: Hi, i am Florian,
 my interests are anything that involves software as well as hardware.

-I am currently enrolled in the bachelor study programme Creatvie Computing at St. Pölten UAS
+I am currently enrolled in the bachelor study programme Creative Computing at St. Pölten UAS

 🖥️ I'm currently working on [this repository](http://github.com/AgentSchmisch/AdventOfCode2024)